Bira/octopus-carnival/_drafts/wir-mm-4e-oni.md

 humanoids like ogres, orcs and trolls, which illustrate well who it is that the oni usually enslave.
 Depending on the individual in question, they might do it through overt conquest, or by disguising themselves as an ogre or orc and taking over the tribe that way.
+As accomplished mages, oni might also be surrounded by summoned creatures or other more exotic monsters.

 I like oni!
 They work well as fairytale horrors despite their Natural origin, and are smart enough to be used in situations where the party is forced to negotiate with them.
 They're one more type of monster that might be in possession of a secret or ritual the PCs need to avert a worse evil.

 Mechanically, they do need an update.
-Like all mid- or high- level MM monsters, they need a damage boost and something equivalent to the ability to make two basic melee attacks per action.
+Like all mid- or high- level MM elites, they need a damage boost and something equivalent to the ability to make two basic melee attacks per action.
 I'd also increase the mage's sneak attack damage to something more than a piddly 1d6, and probably make it apply to the spells as well.

+[1]: {{ "/projects/mm-4e/" | relative_url }}